podrivo/node-gamedig/README.md

+> Temporary solution.
+Will be unpublished/deprecated once the original is up to date.

 node-GameDig - Game Server Query Library
 ---
 node-GameDig is a game server query library, capable of querying for the status of